What Is This Burning Sensation In My Chest and Throat?

 At the base of your esophagus, you have a lower esophageal sphincter (LES) at the opening to your stomach.
 This sphincter opens to let food flow through into your stomach.
 It then clenches tight, so the food and stomach acid do not reflux back up into your esophagus and ultimately your throat.

-If you’re looking for easy ways to treat this burning sensation before you take a visit to your doctor, try fitting these tips into your routine.
-Behaviors as simple as eating quickly, eating right before you exercise, or even adding tomatoes to your burger, could be contributing to the burning feeling that you experience.
+If you’re looking for easy ways to treat this burning sensation before you take a visit to your doctor, try fitting these tips into your routine - Behaviors as simple as eating quickly, eating right before you exercise, or even adding tomatoes to your burger, could be contributing to the burning sensation that you experience.

 If you experience burning in your chest or throat two or more days per week, you may have frequent heartburn.
 Are you finding that your heartburn is disrupting your life and preventing you from enjoying simple activities with your friends and family?
-Consider trying Prilosec OTC .
-With only 1 pill a day, you can experience zero heartburn for 24 hours.* That burning sensation?
+Consider trying Prilosec OTC.
+With only 1 pill in the morning, you can block heartburn all day and all night.* That burning sensation?
 You won’t even feel it!
-Prilosec OTC turns down acid production, blocking heartburn at the source.* Sign-up for the Two Week Challenge and get $3 off to try Prilosec OTC for 14 days.
-At the end of the 14 days, if you’re still feeling the frequent burning in your chest or throat, consult with your doctor.